venkatra/dbt_hacks/Persistent_Tables_Materialization.md

 ## DBT

-[DBT](https://www.getdbt.com/product/) is a command line tool based of SQL primrarily used by Analyst to do data-transformation.
+[DBT](https://www.getdbt.com/product/) is a command line tool based of SQL primarily used by Analyst to do data-transformation.
 In other words it does the 'T' in ELT.

-It facilitates in writing modular SELECT SQLs and takes care of depedency ,compilation ,materialization in run time.
+It facilitates in writing modular SELECT SQLs and takes care of dependency ,compilation ,materialization in run time.

 ![DBT product](./doc/images/dbt_product.svg)